 use for print, e-publication, website, powerpoint, exhibits, free distribution items, social media, documentary films

 use for print, e-publication, website, powerpoint, exhibits, free distribution items, social media, film and video

 Corporate bundle -- $200.00 per image

 use for print, e-publication, internal communications, client presentations, exhibits, websites, free distribution items,

 social media, film and video for a period of 5 years [does not include editorial book or magazine publications]

 Rush requests for archive services will incur a fee equal to the total service fee for requests needed in less than 2 weeks.

 Audio interviews and video footage are available for use; however most of our materials are copyrighted by various news agencies.
 Please

 contact the archive directly for more information regarding audiovisual requests.

 Drawings are available for use; however there is a service fee of $50.00 per drawing for current pdf scans.
-If drawings have not been scanned yet, an $85 per tube fee is applied.
+If drawings have not been scanned yet, a $140 per tube fee is applied.
 Due to the nature of built works and concerns for public safety, a liability waiver is required for all drawing requests.